 The Importance of Medical Diagnosis

-These three most common treatments are used all across the country to help individuals suffering from substance abuse problems.
+These three most common addiction treatments are used all across the country to help individuals suffering from substance abuse problems.
 However, it is important to realize that only a medical professional can give an accurate assessment of the ideal treatment for an individual.
-A physician may prescribe all three of these rehabilitation methods, depending on the individual patient’s needs and circumstances.
+A physician may prescribe all three of these most common addiction treatments, depending on the individual patient’s needs and circumstances.